Qi (pronounced chee) is the word used in Chinese Medicine to describe air, vitality, or oxygen inside and outside the body.

 2. Eat regularly and do not go hungry for long periods of time.
 If your Qi is very deficient it’s also advisable to avoid any form of fasting until the Qi is fully recovered.

 3. Keep exercise to a low level in terms of high cardio workouts.
-Walk, swim (in warm water), cycle gently, do yoga, Qi Gong or Tai Chi, and make sure you spend as much time outdoors in nature as you can.
-The more deeply you breathe the more energy you take in, and this helps to build one aspect of the Qi.
+Walk, swim (in warmish water), cycle gently, do yoga, Qi Gong or Tai Chi, and make sure you spend as much time outdoors in nature as you can.
+The more deeply you breathe the more Qi you take in, and this helps to build your Qi.

 4. Keep stress to the lowest levels you can.
 If there are stressful situations that you can avoid, do so.
 If you can’t avoid them then try to simplify your life in other areas as much as you can to help ‘buffer’ the effects of the stress until it passes.